langchain-ai/langchainjs/docs/docs/modules/chains/calendar_reader.md

 A Google Calendar Reader chain takes as input a question, and then pulls recent primary calendar events and uses them as evidence for the question response.

-You'll need an authenticated Google API client with access to the `calendar.readonly` scope.
+You'll need an authenticated Google API client with access to the `calendar.readonly` scope, to pass into the `ReadGoogleCalendar` tool instance.

 ## Example